ros2/ros2_documentation/source/Tutorials/Tf2/Debugging-Tf2-Problems.rst

 .. image:: turtlesim_frames.png

-So obviously the problem is that we are requesting ``turtle3``, which does not exist.
+So obviously the problem is that we are requesting transform from frame ``turtle3`` which does not exist.
 To fix this bug, just replace ``turtle3`` with ``turtle2`` in line 67.

 And now stop the running demo, build it, and run it again: